-We presented a general framework for submodular prophet inequalities in the model of [37] via greedy Online Contention Resolution Schemes and correlation gaps.
+We presented a general framework for submodular prophet inequalities in the model of [31] via greedy Online Contention Resolution Schemes and correlation gaps.
 The framework yields substantially improved constant factor competitive ratios for both monotone and general submodular functions, and can be implemented in polynomial time for many classes of interesting constraints.
-The framework resolves the open question posed in [35] regarding the model of [37].
+The framework resolves the open question posed in [28] regarding the model of [31].

-Along the way, we strengthened the notion of correlation gap for non-negative submodular functions introduced in [37], and provided a fine-grained variant of the standard correlation gap.
+Along the way, we strengthened the notion of correlation gap for non-negative submodular functions introduced in [31], and provided a fine-grained variant of the standard correlation gap.
 For both cases, our bounds are cleaner and tighter.
 Moreover, we presented a refined analysis of the Measured Continuous Greedy algorithm for polytopes with small coordinates and general non-negative submodular functions, showing that, for these cases, it yields a bound that matches the bound of Continuous Greedy for the monotone case.

 An interesting open question is whether our fine-grained correlation gap for general non-negative submodular functions can be made tight.
-It is tempting to conjecture that the lower bound on the gap shown in Theorem B.4 is tight for all values of p .
+It is tempting to conjecture that the lower bound on the gap shown in Theorem 11 is tight for all values of $p$ .
 We leave this as an interesting open problem to resolve.
-It is also interesting to obtain further improvements in the bounds we showed for SPI.
-Of particular interest is the cardinality constraint.